codehugger/stagescript/README.md

 Introduction
 ------------

 There is a largely uncharted territory when it comes to writers expressing themselves through an interactive medium like computer games.
 When you write a book you have no way of writing multiple endings unless you write a Create-Your-Own-Adventure (CYOA) style book.
 Those books are all well and good and were the main inspiration for this project but they are a bit last century.
 CYOA books can also be very hard to visualize as a writer since you have to keep track of everything yourself.
 To make things worse, writers have no way of releasing their works as playable interactive projects without calling in a computer programmer, which are very hard to come buy and employing one throughout the creation process can be extremely expensive.
 Stagescript is aimed at solving this problem opening up the world of interactivity to writers and other non-programmers.
+But that is not all.
+With stagescript writers can not only create CYOA style games but by attaching media like pictures, sounds and video the player can create a point-and-click (PAC) game similar to popular titles like Monkey Island, Day of The Tentacle and Indiana Jones and The Fate Of Atlantis.

 To clarify, Stagescript is nothing but text on a computer screen without its counterpart the Stagecraft Engine which allows the player to interact with the written story.
 Stagecraft Engine is a game engine available to both players and writers at http://fictiontheater.com.